 Who is it For?

-This course is available to all students as a traineeship as well as under the Smart and Skilled initiative of the NSW Vocational and Educational (VET) system.
-To be eligible for Smart and Skilled funding, you must:
+This course is available to all participants as a traineeship as well as under the Smart and Skilled initiative of the NSW Vocational and Educational (VET) system.
+To be eligible for Smart and Skilled funding, you need:

 How it Works